jackyzha0/jackyzha0.github.io/content/thoughts/progress.md

 - sapling
 ---

-From *21 Lesson for the 21st Century* by Yuval Noah Harari:  "Did we domesticate wheat or did wheat domesticate us?"
-So much of technological progress is conflated as a good thing.
-Is it necessarily so?

 Progress, loosely defined by [Tyler Cowen and Patrick Collison](https://www.theatlantic.com/science/archive/2019/07/we-need-new-science-progress/594946/), is "the combination of economic, technological, scientific, cultural, and organizational advancement that has transformed our lives and raised standards of living over the past couple of centuries"

 **Progress implies direction.
 Progress towards what?** Does this require alignment of values?
 Is progress enabling us to better express our [identities](thoughts/introductions.md)?